frederic-perez/AmE-dictionary/data/dictionary.md

 __chasuble__ _n_ :two::hammer:
 __chattel__
 __chatter__ _A machine-gun chatter._
-__chatterbox__ _n informal_ :three::dart: A person who talks constantly, especially about trivial matters. _Syn_ babbler, prater, spouter, magpie
+__chatterbox__ _n informal_ :four::dart: A person who talks constantly, especially about trivial matters. _Syn_ babbler, prater, spouter, magpie
 __chauffeured__ _v_
 __cheap > on the cheap__ _This problem of vetting aviation employees cannot be fixed on the cheap._
 __cheapjack__ _adj_ Inferior in quality or value. _Syn_ shoddy, tawdry _The boardwalk is rife with shabby shops selling cheapjack souvenirs._